osrs-clansocket/clansocket-osrs-cache-extractor/README.md

 ## notes

-- the BestBudz-fork client / server split pipeline was removed. anything under `extracted_osrs_cache/raw/` is the source of truth for the java renderer.
 - the renderer opens a hidden GLFW window for the OpenGL context. headless servers need a virtual display.
 - texture PNGs in the cache are tiny (17×18-ish). `TextureStore` upscales each